The local sandbox

 One command.

 A persistent supervisor starts, monitors, and restarts every service in your project.
-Crash detection, per-service log capture, and env file injection — all built in.
+Crash detection, per-service log capture, resource metrics, and env file injection are built in.

 - Crash detection and automatic restart